MilindGunjal/milindgunjal.github.io/_projects/trinomial_option_pricing.md

 ---
 Abstract
 -
-Here is the updated abstract:

----

-## Abstract

 This project extends a discrete-time framework for option pricing — beginning with the classical Binomial model and progressing to the Trinomial Tree — to incorporate real-time, regime-aware volatility estimation via Markov and Hidden Markov Models.
 The study begins with the Binomial model, demonstrating how its step-by-step backward induction allows for the valuation of early exercise features in American options — a capability lacking in the standard Black-Scholes formula.
 It further investigates the Trinomial Tree model, which introduces a "stay" node to improve convergence stability and computational efficiency.
 Key comparative analyses include: